DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-filter-row.md

 -----|------------|------------
 TableFilterRow.Cell | [TableFilterRow.CellProps](#tablefilterrowcellprops) | A component that renders a filter row cell.
 TableFilterRow.Row | [Table.RowProps](table.md#tablerowprops) | A component that renders a filter row.
+TableFilterRow.FilterSelector | [TableFilterRow.FilterSelectorProps](#tablefilterrowselectorprops) | A component that renders a filter selector.
+TableFilterRow.Icon | [TableFilterRow.IconProps](#tablefilterrowiconprops) | A component that renders filter selector icons.
+TableFilterRow.Editor | [TableFilterRow.EditorProps](#tablefilterroweditorprops) | A component that renders a filter editor.

 Additional properties are added to the component's root element.